This feature requires an Enterprise account.

 What is Vimeo Enterprise eCDN?

-Vimeo Enterprise eCDN is a peer-to-peer delivery system that will allow you to stream your event across your network of users with minimal local bandwidth consumption.
-It’s easy to implement since it’s browser-based and doesn’t require any plugins, workstation software, or hardware to install.
-The appeal of the eCDN is the ability to deliver a high-quality live stream within a network, without overusing or bottlenecking bandwidth.
-Streaming via eCDN is a great solution to ensure high-quality video delivery without impacting the corporate network or risking network health.
-It works with single sign-on (SSO), and is ideal for a corporate setting, such as an internal broadcast or training.
+Vimeo Enterprise eCDN is a peer-to-peer delivery system that will allow you to stream your event across your company network of users with minimal local bandwidth consumption.
+It’s easy to implement since it’s browser-based and requires no plugins, workstation software, or hardware to install.
+The appeal of the eCDN is the ability to deliver a high-quality live stream and video on demand within a corporate network, without overusing or bottlenecking bandwidth.
+Streaming via eCDN is an excellent solution to ensure high-quality video delivery without impacting the corporate network or risking network health.
+It works with single sign-on (SSO) and is ideal for a corporate setting, such as internal town halls or training.
 This also means lower bandwidth usage—which leads to cost savings.

 Enterprise eCDN is only available for Vimeo Enterprise-level members—if you are not currently affiliated with an Enterprise account, but would like to know more, feel free to contact our Enterprise team for more information.
-The most used eCDN provider is Kollective.
+We provide integrations with the following eCDN:

 What devices & browsers are compatible?